StuckiSimon/strahl-sample-models/README.md

 # strahl-sample-models

 Unlicensed sample models for strahl demonstrations.
+See the main repo for details about [`strahl`](https://github.com/StuckiSimon/strahl).

 ## Permissions / License